On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

-Our work suggests that it would be useful to develop a theory of non-linear Dirichlet forms to study Ahlfors regular conformal dimension on fractals.
-In particular, Theorem \ref{t:attain-harmonic-func} shows that if the infimum in \eqref{e:dcw} is attained on a self similar fractal, then an optimal admissible measure can be chosen to be the energy measure of a harmonic function.
-This result and its proof suggest that an optimal Ahlfors regular measure attaining the Ahhlfors regular conformal dimension can be constructed as the `energy measure' of a $p$-harmonic function.
-However, the notion of energy measure for non-linear Dirichlet energy remains to be developed on fractals (non-linear Dirichlet energy can be formally viewed as $\int \abs{\grad f}^p $ with $p \neq 2$).
-There is a well-developed non-linear potential theory in smooth settings (see \cite{HKM} and references there) but a similar theory is yet to be developed on fractals.
+Our work suggests that it would be useful to develop a theory of non-linear Dirichlet forms to study Ahlfors regular conformal dimension of fractals.
+In particular, Theorems \ref{t:attain-harmonic-func} and \ref{t:attain-harmonic-func-GSC} show that if the infimum in \eqref{e:dcw} is attained on a self-similar fractal, then an optimal admissible measure can be chosen to be the energy measure of a harmonic function.
+This result and its proof suggest that one might be able to construct an optimal Ahlfors regular measure attaining the Ahlfors regular conformal dimension as the ``energy measure'' of a $p$-harmonic function.
+However, the notions of energy measure and $p$-harmonic functions for non-linear Dirichlet energy remain to be developed on fractals (non-linear Dirichlet energy can be formally viewed as $\int \lvert\nabla f\rvert^p $ with $p \neq 2$ and the corresponding $p$-harmonic functions can be viewed as minimizers of the non-linear Dirichlet energy).
+There is a well-developed non-linear potential theory in smooth settings (see \cite{HKM} and references therein), but a similar theory is yet to be developed on fractals.